Stone Flooring in Orange County by The Floor Maintenance Company

 Penetrating impregnator sealer matched to your stone, since marble, travertine, and limestone each take different products.
 We walk the finished floor with you, leave a written care guide, and book your first maintenance visit if you want to stay ahead of wear.

-Q: Can you restore travertine that's 15+ years old and worn out?
+Can you restore travertine that's worn out?

 Yes, and it's a big chunk of what we do in Orange County.
 Old travertine usually has failed fill, lost polish, worn traffic lanes, and dead sealer.
 We grind the damage out, color-match and re-fill the pits, re-polish to the finish you want, and reseal, on-site, no replacement.

-Q: How long does a full stone floor restoration take?
+How long does a full stone floor restoration take?

 It depends on square footage, finish target, and how much repair the stone needs before polishing.
 A single master bath is a lot faster than a whole first floor of travertine.
 We walk the job at the free estimate and give you a day-by-day schedule in writing, so you know which rooms are usable when.

-Q: Will restoration fix etching on my marble?
+Will restoration fix etching on my marble?

 Yes.
 Etching is chemical burn from acidic spills, wine, citrus, cleaners, and it lives in the top layer of the stone.
-We grind past the etched layer with diamond pads and re-polish, which erases the etch completely on most floors.
+We grind past the etched layer with diamond pads and re-polish, which erases the etch on most floors.

-Q: Can you fix lippage between tiles?
+Can you fix lippage between tiles?

 Yes.
 Lippage is when adjacent tiles sit at different heights, you feel it with your foot and see it in raking light.
 We grind the high edges flat, then rebuild the finish through honing and polishing so the floor reads as one surface.

-Q: Do we need to move out during the restoration?
+Do we need to move out during the restoration?

 Usually no. We work room by room so you always have a path through the house and somewhere to sleep.
 For whole-first-floor jobs we set up plastic dust walls so kids, pets, and housekeepers can stay put.

-Q: Is the process messy or loud?
+Is the process messy or loud?

 The grinding phase is loud and dusty, but we run dust-shrouded machines with HEPA vacuums so most of it stays in the work zone.
 Polishing is quieter, sealing is nearly silent.
 Adjacent rooms get covered in plastic before we touch a grinder.

-Q: When should I replace instead of restore?
+When should I replace instead of restore?

 If the substrate is cracked through, tiles are delaminating from the slab, or water has rotted the subfloor, restoration can't fix it.
 We'll tell you straight at the free estimate.
 Stone floor restoration works on most OC floors, but not all, and we won't sell a job that doesn't belong.